diaoenmao/Speech-Emotion-Recognition-with-Dual-Sequence-LSTM-Architecture/README.md

-# Restricted Recurrent Neural Networks
+# Speech Emotion Recognition with Dual-Sequence LSTM Architecture

 This is an implementation of [Speech Emotion Recognition with Dual-Sequence LSTM Architecture](https://arxiv.org/abs/1910.08874) (DS-LSTM)
  - Dual-Sequence LSTM (DS-LSTM)